- Excellent for fast paces

 Exceptional grip on challenging surfaces, except deep mud

-The Continental rubber outsole is a tried and tested Adidas favorite.
+The Continental rubber outsole is a tried and tested Adidas favourite.
 It performs well on both wet and dry ground.
 In particular, it is accomplished on one of the most challenging surfaces I have come across - wet slate.

 The 4mm, dual-direction lugs provide good grip both on ascents and descents.
 The lugs are adequately spaced to prevent mud and debris clogging up the outsole and broad enough not to feel unwieldy on the road.
 It's only on deep mud that the grip starts to struggle.